Led Zeppelin wins 'Stairway to Heaven' plagiarism case | DW | 06.10.2020

 Long-running case

-The case was originally filed in 2014 by musician Randy Wolfe's estate, as Wolfe died in 1997 and never took legal action.
+The case was originally filed in 2014 by the estate of musician Randy Wolfe; Wolfe died in 1997 and never took legal action.
 Wolfe's band, Spirit, had Led Zeppelin as an opening act during the British band's first US tour in 1968.
 The song in question was written in 1971.

 Experts called by the plaintiffs in lower courts said there were substantial similarities between Spirit's song "Taurus" and "Stairway to Heaven."
 But defensive witnesses said the chord progression in Led Zeppelin's song was so common that copyright did not apply.

-The US appeals court decision impacted more than just classic rock music.
+The US appeals court decision had an impact beyond classic rock music.
 It was also key in ending a similar six-year copyright case involving pop star Katy Perry and her song "Dark Horse."

 kbd/rs (AFP, Reuters)